Non-Elitist Selection Can Improve the Performance of Irace: Introduction

 \subsection{Our Contributions}

-In this paper, we modify the selection procedure of irace by taking diversity into account.
-We show that this modification is not only beneficial for the final diversity of the returned configurations, but also improves the performance over the default irace method.
-This proof of concept motivates further study into usage of diversity in algorithm configuration, for example by changing the AC problem's objective from finding a ``single'' optimum to selecting a diverse set of well-performing configurations.
+In this paper, we show that an alternative random selection of elites can result in performance benefits over the default selection mechanism in irace.
+Moreover, we propose a selection operator maximizing the entropy of the selected elites.
+These alternative selection operators are compared to default irace on the tested scenarios.

-We start with applying an alternative randomly selection of elites for irace.
-Moreover, another two selection operators based on the metrics of entropy and Gower's distance are proposed for selecting diverse configurations.
-These alternative approaches are tested on two scenarios of combinatorial optimization that were studied in the initial irace work~\cite{Iracepaper}: tuning for better configurations of the ACOTSP package (the ant colony optimization algorithm to tackle the symmetric TSP) and minimizing the computational cost of the SPEAR tool (an exact tree search solver for SAT problems).
+The alternative approaches are tested on three scenarios: tuning the Ant Colony Optimization (ACO) algorithm for the traveling salesperson problem (TSP) and the quadratic assignment problem (QAP) and minimizing the computational cost of the SPEAR tool (an exact tree search solver for the satisfiability (SAT) problem).

-Experimental results show that (1) randomly selecting elites among survivor configurations performs better than the greedy truncation selection, and (2) the irace variant applying which uses entropy during the selection process obtains diverse configurations and outperforms the other approaches.
-Furthermore, the obtained configurations provide evidence that (3) using such a diversity-enhancing approach can find better configurations and contributes to our understanding of the relationship between parameter settings and algorithm behavior.
+Experimental results show that (1) randomly selecting elites among configurations that survived the racing procedure performs better than the greedy truncation selection, and (2) the irace variant that uses the entropy metric obtains diverse configurations and outperforms the other approaches.
+Finally, the obtained configurations encourage us to (3) use such a diversity-enhancing approach to find better configurations and understand the relationship between parameter settings and algorithm behavior for future work.

-\textbf{Outline:} Related work is introduced in~Section~\ref{sec:related}, and we recap the core functionality of irace in Section~\ref{sec:irace}.
-Results for the proposed random survivor selection method on ACOTSP and SPEAR are reported in Section~\ref{sec:rand}.
-Section~\ref{sec:diversity} presents the proposed diversity-preserving approaches irace-entropy and irace-Gower, and the results for these configurators on ACOTSP.
-Section~\ref{sec:conclusions} concludes the paper with several ideas for future work.